howerj/cdb/readme.md

 	#endif

-In order to call this code you need to be aware of the "LIBRARY\_UNIT\_TESTS" macro each time the function "library\_unit\_tests" is called, and worse, whether or not your library was compiled with that macro enabled resulting in link-time errors.
+In order to call this code you need to be aware of the `LIBRARY_UNIT_TESTS` macro each time the function `library_unit_tests` is called, and worse, whether or not your library was compiled with that macro enabled resulting in link-time errors.
 Another common mistake is not passing in the functions for I/O and allocation to the unit test framework, making it unsuitable for